 Information for Year 4 Parents

 Welcome to Year 4!
-The children are now maturing and will have a clear understanding of the behaviour and learning expectations at St Cross from Key Stage 1 and we will ensure that these are upheld throughout Year 4.
-We will be continuing our ‘cross-curricular’ approach to learning at St Cross and we have planned 5 very exciting topics that will engage them and allow them to apply newly learnt skills in different subjects.
+The children are now maturing and will have a clear understanding of the behaviour and learning expectations at St Cross from Key Stage 1 and I will ensure that these are upheld throughout Year 4.
+We will be continuing our ‘cross-curricular’ approach to learning at St Cross and I have planned 5 very exciting topics that will engage them and allow them to apply newly learnt skills in different subjects.
+Please make sure ALL of your child’s clothing is clearly labelled.

-Please make sure your child has a PE kit in school at all times.
-They will not be able to share their kit with their siblings.
-If your child has a sports activity after school they must bring in an additional kit to wear for this.
-Indoor and outdoor PE kit: Navy shorts, blue T-Shirt and plimsolls, school tracksuit or navy tracksuit bottoms/school jumper and trainers – all labelled please!
-In Year 4, children will have PE on a Tuesday and Friday.
+Please make sure your child comes to school dressed in their PE kit on their PE day.
+If your child has a sports activity after school, they must bring in an additional kit to wear for this.
+Indoor and outdoor PE kit: Navy shorts, blue T-Shirt and plimsolls/trainers, school tracksuit or navy tracksuit bottoms/school jumper and trainers – all labelled please!
+In Year 4, children will have PE on a Wednesday and on the other days of the week we will do the daily mile in place of our second PE lesson.
+This will be reviewed at the start of the spring term.
+Please also ensure your child has an additional pair of trainers/plimsolls at school every day to allow them onto the meadow.

 All homework is in line with our Whole School Homework Policy and is consistent throughout the school.

 Children are free to choose any books from the book corner or library in Year 4 however we will monitor the books they choose.
 We would appreciate your support when guiding them towards appropriate texts for their interests and ability.
 They are also able to bring in a book from home if they choose.
 They will be expected to read for 10 - 20 minutes every night to an adult.
-Daily reading should be recorded in their Homework Diary and I will check these daily and give them a sticker towards their reading chart and then sign diaries once a week.
-As well as a daily reading book, they will also have the opportunity to choose a library book on a weekly basis.
+Daily reading should be recorded in their Homework Diary and I will check these daily and give them a sticker towards their reading chart.
+In addition to their home reading, the children will have an adult listen to them read on a regular basis during the school day.
 In order for your child to gain the most out of reading, ask them comprehension questions about the text they are reading, check their understanding and help them to foster a love of books.

 The children will bring home 10 spellings every Monday which will be stuck in their homework books.
 These will sometimes follow a spelling pattern or will be taken from the required list from Year 4, sometimes topic words may also feature.
+We have completed the Year 3 spelling scheme and have progressed onto the Year 4 scheme however, there will be occasions where Year 3 spellings form part of the scheme to ensure these rules are not forgotten.
 They will be tested every Monday.
 Please ensure that the children practise their spellings throughout the week in preparation for their spelling test.
 We will monitor their spelling results throughout the year and re-test where necessary.